Beginner’s Guide to buy a Carnatic or Hindustani flute(Bansuri)

 In western music the flute is made of metal, mainly steel and instead of holes it has buttons that are to be pressed and played.
 There are some acrylic fibre flutes, which loses pitch over a period of time and it will create erratic sounds and purists don’t recommend them.

-1. Flutes with 6 holes are used in Hindustani genre.
-Hindsutani flutes are commonly called as bansuri flutes.
+1. Flutes with one blowing hole and six fingering holes are used in Hindustani genre.
+Hindustani flutes are commonly called as bansuri flutes.
+They will also have optional seventh fingering hole on other side of the bansuri.

-2. Flutes with 8 holes are used for Carnatic genre.
+2. Flutes with one blowing hole and 8 holes (including blowing holes) are used for Carnatic music genre.
+The last hole is used for tuning.

-Both the above flutes come in 12 numbers according to the scales C to B like C, C#, D, D#, E, F, F#,G, G#, A, A# and B. The length of the flute is inversely proportional to the scale of the flute, that is, scale C flute is the longest flute and scale B the shortest flute in length.
+Both the above flutes come in 12 numbers one for each note of the key, so if we start with C note then it is : C, C#, D, D#, E, F, F#,G, G#, A, A# and B. The length of the flute is inversely proportional to the scale of the flute, that is, scale C flute is the longest flute and scale B the shortest flute in length.

 For a beginner picking the right flute is tricky as age poses a big confusion amongst the beginner learners.